ooaklee/ghatd/docs/getting-started/billing-manager/README.md

 ### Custom Repository Implementation

-You can implement custom repositories for different databases while maintaining the same service layer.
+You can implement custom repositories for different databases while keeping the same service layer.

 ```go
 // Implement the repository interfaces for your database